Sustainability

 Financial climate contribution: strengthening internal measures

-Since 2020, Topa has consistently worked to reduce CO₂ emissions through internal improvements, as outlined above.
-Because we at Topa want to take responsibility for the remaining emissions that we as an organisation still produce.
-In 2024, we are again supporting the Renewable Energy Asia project, which invests in wind, solar and hydropower.
-In 2024, we compensated 881 tonnes of CO₂, bringing our total contribution since 2020 to 6,005 tonnes of CO₂.
+Since 2020, Topa has consistently worked on reducing CO₂ emissions through internal improvements, as outlined above.
+In addition, we make a financial climate contribution for the residual emissions we still produce as an organisation.
+In 2024, we continue to support the Renewable Energy Asia project, which invests in wind, solar, and hydropower energy.
+This year, we offset 881 tonnes of CO₂, bringing our total contribution since 2020 to 6,005 tonnes of CO₂.

-As a result, we are still entitled to call ourselves a “Company with Financial Climate Contribution” (May 2022 to April 2026).
+As a result, we continue to hold the title “Company with a financial climate contribution” (May 2022 through April 2026).

 PPWR and PCF: ready for the future

 On 12 August 2026, the new Packaging and Packaging Waste Regulation (PPWR) will come into effect.
-This European legislation focuses on reducing packaging waste, increasing recycling and encouraging reuse.
+This European legislation aims to reduce packaging waste, increase recycling, and encourage reuse.

 Topa is particularly focused on pillars 2, 3 and 7 of the PPWR:

-We are translating the PPWR requirements into concrete product recommendations, making our range more sustainable and helping customers make a timely switch to compliant packaging.
-We are also providing increasingly transparent insights into the life cycle of our products, through life cycle analysis (LCA) as part of the Product Carbon Footprint (PCF).
+We translate the PPWR requirements into concrete product advice, make our product range more sustainable, and help customers transition to compliant packaging on time.
+We also provide customers with increasing insight into the lifecycle of our products through lifecycle analysis (LCA), as part of the Product Carbon Footprint (PCF).

 EcoVadis

-In addition to reducing our Company Carbon Footprint (CCF), we also undergo external evaluations.
-That is why we were once again audited by EcoVadis, which assesses over 100,000 companies worldwide across four key areas: environment, labour and human rights, ethics, and sustainable procurement.
+Alongside our internal CCF reductions, we also undergo external evaluation.
+That’s why we were once again audited by EcoVadis, which assesses over 100,000 companies globally on four key areas: environment, labour and human rights, ethics, and sustainable procurement.

-In September 2025, Topa was once again awarded the bronze EcoVadis medal.
-Our overall score increased from 58 to 69 points, placing us in the 83rd percentile.
-This means we are among the top 20% of all evaluated companies in our sector and confirms our position within the top 35% of best-performing companies worldwide.
+In September 2025, Topa once again received the Bronze EcoVadis medal.
+Our overall score rose from 58 to 69 points, placing us in the 83rd percentile.
+This means we are now in the top 17% of all companies assessed worldwide (previously 32%).
+While we are still just 2% short of a Silver medal, this marks a clear step forward.

 Future plans 2025

-“With a 47% reduction since 2021, we are showing that structural measures work,” says Tom Vermeersch, sustainability project manager at Topa.
-“But we’re looking further ahead.
-In 2025, we will take new steps to reduce our carbon footprint and help customers get their packaging ready for PPWR.
-We’ve also strengthened our QSHE team to give us even more leverage to achieve our sustainability goals.
-Together, we’re going for less.”
+“With a 47% reduction since 2021, we have shown that structural measures work,” says Tom Vermeersch, Sustainability Project Manager at Topa.
+“But we’re not stopping there.
+In 2025, we will take new steps to reduce our CO₂ footprint further, including switching to Ecogas and intensifying our focus on energy efficiency.
+With our strengthened QSHE team, we are even better equipped to achieve our goals.
+Together, we go for less.”